eclipse/mraa/src/python/docs/example.rst

 #######
 Example
 #######
-Here are some examples of how to use pymaa, common convention is to import pymaa as maa to keep it short but feel free to import it globally!
+Here are some examples of how to use pymraa, common convention is to import pymraa as mraa to keep it short but feel free to import it globally!

 Hello GPIO
 ==========

-Here is the simplest Gpio program in pymaa.
+Here is the simplest Gpio program in pymraa.

 .. literalinclude:: ../../../examples/python/hello_gpio.py
-  :prepend: import pymaa
+  :prepend: import pymraa
-  :start-after: import pymaa
+  :start-after: import pymraa

 GPIO Interupt (isr)
 ===================